sdeleuze/reactor-stream/README.md

 Streams endure rounds of JMH testing with some nice success CPU or Memory-wise.
 This is the direct result of an interesting mix:
 - Reactor Stream makes the most of [reactor-core](https://github.com/reactor/reactor-core) scheduling and queuing capabilities.
-- Its architecture is also fully aligned and combined with the [reactive-streams-commons](https://github.com/reactor/reactor-streams-commons) research effort.
+- Its architecture is fully aligned and combined with the [reactive-streams-commons](https://github.com/reactor/reactor-streams-commons) research effort.
 - Streams participate into the "Stream Fusion" optimization lifecycle, thus reducing further message-passing overhead.

 ## Reference